Netdisaster: History

 Netdisaster creator Denis Rionnet registered the domain "netdisaster.com" on January 25, 2005.
 The online engine became available on at 3:00pm on February 8, 2005, with only five disasters available.
 Buzz about the website spread rapidly on the internet in the following months.
 On May 27, Rionnet added the "Netdisaster-Yourself" feature, which creates HTML codes for webmasters to allow their visitors to "destroy" their websites.
 By July 15, ten million disasters had been generated on the website.

 On January 26, 2006, as a result of Netdisaster's growing popularity, the website was named the Yahoo!
 UK & Ireland Finds of the Year 2005 Best Innovative Website.
-In October 2007, a Led Zeppelin disaster was added as part of an online marketing campaign by Rubber Republic.
+From 2006 to 2010, a Led Zeppelin disaster was added as part of an online marketing campaign by British-based Rubber Republic.
 In 2007, PC Magazine included it in their "Best of the Internet" list of websites.
 On August 6, 2008, one hundred million disasters had been generated.